djjudas21/hddtemp/README.md

 It will work with puppet 2.7 but fails if ruby is >=2.0.0.

+The module is known to work on the following distributions:
 * Centos 6.x
 * SLES 11
 * Fedora 18+